 NEW COVENANT Theology (NCT)

 In my articles I have been using the term “Reformed” to refer to pure New Testament teaching as distinct from “Dispensational” and “Covenant” theologies with their carry-overs from the OT.
 By such my intent has been to recognize the tremendous contributions of Reformation thinkers in reformulating central biblical doctrines from Roman Catholic distortions.
 Nevertheless, as significant as their work was, it was not perfect.
-In several areas they contradicted their own scriptural principles and beliefs by accommodating certain OT Roman Catholic concepts such as paedobaptism. [see chap.7 of BELIEVER’S BAPTISM – Sign of the New Covenant in Christ, 06] What I have been calling “Reformed” viewpoint is really older Baptist theology described in the 1646 London Baptist Confession of faith which differed from the Westminster Confession of Faith in certain key areas.
+In several areas they contradicted their own scriptural principles and beliefs by accommodating certain OT Roman Catholic concepts such as paedobaptism. [see chap.7 of BELIEVER’S BAPTISM – Sign of the New Covenant in Christ, 06] What I have been calling “Reformed” viewpoint is really more in line with older Baptist theology such as described in the 1646 London Baptist Confession of faith which differed from the Westminster Confession of Faith in certain key areas.
 Therefore, my reformed view (once known as Promise and Fulfillment Theology) is New Covenant Theology that is based upon the finality of NT as the pinnacle of God’s revelation [see The revelation of the glory of God in the face of Jesus Christ http://solochristo.com/_SC/SoloChristo.htm].
 NCT’s goal is “to join together…the logical priority of the NT over the Old…of Lord Jesus over His godly predecessors, [Determining How Bible Passages May Be Used http://pop.eradman.com] and…of the theology of the text over our own theologies*…” NCT views the NT as governing all previous revelation through the logic of progressive revelation by means of the analogy of scripture [footnote 11 Scripture & Conscience http://pop.eradman.com] according to the perspicuity (clarity, plainness, intelligibility) thereof.
-[See chap.2 RPCD http://pop.eradman.com] NCT recognizes and seeks to prevent OT system construct’s tide of inferences from overflowing into the NT and overriding its teachings.
+[See chap.2 RPCD http://pop.eradman.com] NCT recognizes and seeks to prevent OT system constructs’ tide of inferences from overflowing into the NT and overriding its teachings.
 Such constructs are often the products of logical extrapolations from theological systems and have at times been promoted by historical-political pressures rather than outright Biblical exegesis.

 ------------------